 Author Anitra Frazier gives the following recipe for Slippery Elm Bark syrup in her book, The New Natural Cat, which applies equally well to our canine companions when adjusted for weight: Into a small saucepan place 1/2 cup cold water and 1 teaspoon powdered slippery elm bark.
 Whip with a fork.
 Bring to simmer over low flame, stirring constantly.
 Simmer 1 or 2 minutes or until slightly thickened.
 Cool and refrigerate.
 Keeps 7 or 8 days.
 Give a teaspoon of syrup (5 cc) for an average-size cat (again, about 10 pounds) 5 minutes before a meal to minimize diarrhea, or to soothe and heal mouth ulcers.

 Slippery Elm bark is inexpensive and easy to use; it would be a great addition to your holistic medicine chest!

 IMPORTANT!
 Slippery Elm should have a very mild, slightly sweet taste.
-I have received comments and emails from several readers that the Slippery Elm bark they were using tasted bitter, or turned bitter with time.
+Several people have reported that the Slippery Elm bark they were using tasted bitter, or turned bitter with time.
 The cause is unknown, but it can’t be a good sign!
 Therefore I must recommend that you personally taste the slurry or syrup each and every time before you give it to your pet, and if it tastes bad–don’t use it!